MAPIRlab/gaden/README.md

 See the [tutorial](GADEN_tutorial.md) for instructions on how to set up a simulation of your own or use the included [test environments](test_env).

 Users who want to test their algorithms in complex environments but do not need to simulate any specific scenario can find an extensive repository of existing simulations in the [VGR dataset](https://mapir.isa.uma.es/mapirwebsite/?p=1708), which features simulations in 3D models of real houses, along with the configuration files and intermediate data.

-New features and changes will be here before they make their way to the main branch.
-This is mainly for internal use only, and you can expect it to be somewhat unstable.